JonnyRyal08/PSI3/README.md

    18) Use continue in a loop with a comment describing what it does

 # PSI3
-   1) Make a class in a separate file with private fields,
+   1) Make a class in a separate file with private fields, : default package/Item.java line 11-14
-      - public getters and setters,
+      - public getters and setters, default package/Item.java line 50-92
-      - a constructor with and without parameters,
+      - a constructor with and without parameters, default package/Item.java line 37
    2) Overload a method
    3) Describe inheritance and its benefits
    4) Develop code that makes use of polymorphism
-   5) Use super and this to access objects and constructors
+   5) Use super and this to access objects and constructors default package/Merchandise.java line 20
-   6) Declare, instantiate, initialize and use a one-dimensional array
+   6) Declare, instantiate, initialize and use a one-dimensional array : default package/InNOut.java line 81
-   7) Manually find the smallest value in an array
+   7) Manually find the smallest value in an array: default package/InNOut.java line 118
-   8) Get a sum of the values in an array using an accumulator.
+   8) Get a sum of the values in an array using an accumulator: default package/InNOut.java line
-   9) Search an array and identify the index where a value was found.
+   9) Search an array and identify the index where a value was found:
-   10) Create and use the enhanced for loop
+   10) Create and use the enhanced for loop: default package/InNOut.java line 132
-   11) Declare, instantiate, initialize and use multi-dimensional arrays
+   11) Declare, instantiate, initialize and use multi-dimensional arrays:
-   12) Declare and use an ArrayList of a given type
+   12) Declare and use an ArrayList of a given type: default package/InNOut.java line 21
-   13) Search a two-dimensional array and identify the coordinates where a value was found
+   13) Search a two-dimensional array and identify the coordinates where a value was found:
-   14) Effectively utilize exception handling for user input of an int
+   14) Effectively utilize exception handling for user input of an int: